Struffoli – Italian Honey Balls

 • Rolling out the dough – Don’t flour your surface to roll the dough into logs unless you really need to as it can make it much harder to roll out.
 There’s enough butter in the dough so it shouldn’t stick.

-• Leftovers - prepared struffoli with honey will keep well for around 3 days.
+• Leftovers – prepared struffoli with honey will keep well for around 2-3 days stored in an airtight container at room temperature.

 Helpful Info for All Recipes